 Should an IRB member receive an assignment and upon review, discover they have an undisclosed conflict or personal belief system that precludes them from providing an objective review of the submission, he/she must notify the IRB staff regarding the conflict and disqualify themselves from conducting the review or participating in discussion of the submission except to provide information on request.
-This applies to all assignments and types of review (convened IRB, expedited procedure, review of unanticipated problems, review of non-compliance, etc).
+This applies to all assignments and types of review (convened IRB, expedited procedure, review of unanticipated problems, review of non-compliance, etc.).

-Further, the iMedRIS software system used by the TTUHSC IRBs does not permit any IRB member who is listed as study to access the IRB review comments or meeting discussions for that project.
+Further, the web-based Cayuse software program used by the TTUHSC IRBs does not permit any IRB member who is listed on a study to access the IRB review comments or meeting discussions for that project.

-Conflicted IRB members shall leave a convened meeting during the discussion and may not vote on the research in question.
+Conflicted IRB members, alternate members, or consultants shall leave a convened meeting during the discussion and may not vote on the research in question.
 These members are not considered as contributing to the quorum for the discussion and vote on the conflicted research.